nus-cs2113-AY2122S1/ip/docs/README.md

 ## Data Storage

 Duke automatically saves the list of tasks to a text file after every command.
-This means that users can recover their task list even after exiting and starting Duke again.
+This means that users can recover their task list even after restarting Duke.

 ### Editing the data file